Harvest Moon 3D: A New Beginning

-Harvest Moon 3D: A New Beginning (牧場物語はじまりの大地, Bokujō Monogatari: Hajimari no Daichi) is a game for the Nintendo 3DS released by Natsume.
-It is the last entry in the franchise released on the Nintendo 3DS systems to receive the title of Harvest Moon.
+Harvest Moon 3D: A New Beginning (牧場物語はじまりの大地, Bokujō Monogatari: Hajimari no Daichi) is a game for the Nintendo 3DS released by Natsume Inc. It is the last entry in the franchise released on the Nintendo 3DS systems to receive the title of Harvest Moon.

 Gameplay

 The story involves reviving an abandoned town named Echo Village in order to allow the residents and animals to return.

 New features to the Harvest Moon series include extensive character customization, design of the house and furniture of the protagonist, and the ability to customize the appearance of the village the game takes place in.

 The multiplayer mode is region-free, and players can bring their cows and furry animals like sheep and alpaca, and can milk or shear each other's animals.
 Sometimes a giant animal will spawn, which give players five big products.
 Starting players can get a lot of money from collecting animal products in multiplayer, thus the good reception of the multiplayer feature.
 Players must bring a gift which will be swapped randomly at the beginning of the session.
 Players can do multiplayer over local connection or Internet, and with "Anyone" or "Friends".

 There are twelve marriage candidates for the player to choose from, six women and six men.
 Each are unlocked at different points during the game as the town is developed, and three are not unlocked until the end of the game including the Witch Princess, Amir, and Sanjay.